pistac/chicken-master/documentation.md

 The different categories of data are as follows:
 - Amazon mechanical turk completion code: Random string of numbers and capital letters created once a participant has finished the trials and entered the participant data.
+- Player referred by Amazon mechanical turk: Indicates in the experiment data whether the player was referred to the game page by Amazon mechanical turk.
 - Browser data: Collected by a short javascript script in the index.html file in the docs directory and sent into the Unity instance using a SetInterval to ensure that the data is collected correctly.
 Consists of the name of the browser used by the participant, as well as device width, height, pixel ratio and depth and color depth.
 When send it is formatted as a string with each piece of data separated by a string token of the form "SPLIT".
 ExperimentDataManager collects the string and splits into the separate pieces of data.
 - Appearance data: The player avatar's appearance data, consisting of the skin color and gender expression of the avatar.
 Entered by the participant in the intro scene.
 - Participant data: Demographic information about the participant, entered by the participant in the ending scene.